Arqam-Gh/noty/Readme.md

 ## Installing

 Download the installer from the Releases page and run it.
-It sets things up for you, including an option to launch NOTY automatically when you log in to Windows.
+It sets everything up for you.

 ## Notes

-This is a personal project, built and debugged by me from scratch, including the clipboard handling, toast notification system, and the installer.
+This is a personal project, built and debugged by me from scratch — including the clipboard handling, the toast notification system, and the installer.
+If it helps you a little, it will pay off my hard work.

+**FEEDBACK = Buying me a COFFEE**

+**Email:** arqamgh4@gmail.com